laboon/ebook/text/98_glossary_of_terms.md

 __Failed__: A status for a test case in a test run.
 It indicates that, while the test itself was executed without error, the system has not met at least one postcondition or expected output value, or some other unexpected behavior has taken place.
 In other words, the observed behavior was not the expected behavior.

 __Failure case__: A kind of test where the expected behavior of the system is to fail in a certain way.
 For example, sending in a negative number to a square root function which does not support complex numbers may be expected to throw an exception.
+Compare to __success case__.

 __Falsifying the invariant__: Showing an example where an __invariant__ does not hold, such as an invariant for arithmetic method that adding two positive integers should always result in a number greater than one of the numbers, and showing that 1 + 1 = 0.